The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Absolutely Continuous --Finite Invariant Measures: Martens Method

 In this appendix we state again Theorem~\ref{t1h75} and provide its full proof.
-As we have already explained in the paragraph preceding Definition~\ref{d:mmmap}, we do this (provide the proof) for the sake of completeness, the importance of Theorem~\ref{t1h75} for our overall approach, and since there is no published proof of this theorem in so big generality (see \cite{KUbook} and \cite{MundayRoyU}).
+As we have already explained in the paragraph preceding Definition~\ref{d:mmmap}, we do this (provide the proof) for the sake of completeness, the importance of Theorem~\ref{t1h75} for our overall approach, and since there is no published proof of this theorem in such large generality (see \cite{KUbook} and \cite{MundayRoyUI}).